Infertility: Thinking About Adoption

 - Domestic and/or international resources for placing a child.

-- Many state agencies, such as the U.S. Department of Health and Welfare Family Services, have information on children available for adoption.
+- Agencies such as the U.S. Department of State Bureau of Consular Affairs have information on children available for adoption.

 - Many adoption agencies and private attorneys advertise their specialty in adoption issues.

 - Search online for nonprofit or government-regulated adoption agencies.

 - Compare the costs and success rates of elective infertility treatment with the costs and success rates of adoption.